john29917958/john29917958.github.io/source/_posts/2020-Review.md

 Such post is pretty short, here comes the results.

-## Make a complete game with Unity and Live2D
+## Make a Complete Game with Unity and Live2D
 {% youtube TTJCvAbPXiM %}

 This is a simple voice controlled mobile action game named "Ha".
 I think the major difficulty to me is that, it was made by a single person without much game making experience, and was done in spare time.
 With a {% post_link Ha-The-Game-Development-Review failed experience %}, I took resource management very seriously this time, cut off many many features, abandoned high quality art, and set milestones very carefully.
 Galdly, it was completed and successfully published on [Google Play](https://play.google.com/store/apps/details?id=com.TzuChaoWang.Ha) and [App Store](https://apps.apple.com/tw/app/ha/id1534485753), with all the artwork, animation, and program functionalities done by myself.

-## Improve abilities in coloring, shading, and perspective.
-Make an artwork that demonstrates my level of digital painting
+## Improve Abilities in Coloring, Shading, and Perspective.
+Make An Artwork that Demonstrates My Level of Digital Painting
 [Programmer @ 2020-10-31](https://tzuchaowang.artstation.com/projects/xJNwzE)
 ![Programmer](https://cdna.artstation.com/p/assets/images/images/031/623/154/large/tzu-chao-wang-2020-10-31-programmer.jpg?1604145461)